tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 ## running

 NOTE: emulator for Android is called Android Emulator
-      (will be referred to as just emulator for the sake of consistency)
+      (will be referred to as just emulator for the sake of consistency).

 ### start backend server